-1. Obtain a dish of cells that have been transfected/nucleofected with a vector containing the DNA sequence for green fluorescent protein (GFP).
+^{1.} Obtain a dish of cells that have been transfected/nucleofected with a vector containing the DNA sequence for green fluorescent protein (GFP).

-- 2. Take a clean class slide and label it.
+^{2.} Take a clean class slide and label it.
 Now, prepare a miniature chamber for the cells as follows.
-Cut two small strips of parafilm, each $\sim$ 2 cm long and about 1 cm wide.
-Place these on the slide, separated by $\sim$ 2 cm (the width of the coverslip).
+Cut two small strips of parafilm, each ~ 2 cm long and about 1 cm wide.
+Place these on the slide, separated by ~ 2 cm (the width of the coverslip).
 Press the parafilm with the forceps to stick it to the slide.
-Place a SMALL ( $\sim$ 100 $\mu$ L) drop of warm, non-CO2 medium in between the two strips. - 3.
-Remove the coverslip from the dish using your fine forceps and blot the excess medium using a Kimwipe.
-Invert the coverslip, so that it rests on the two strips of parafilm.
-The space between the coverslip and the slide should be filled with non-CO2 medium; if it is not, add a bit more, by pipetting medium in from the side. - 4.
-Carefully, remove excess medium from the top surface and edges of the coverslip.
-Use the corner of a Kimwipe, or a Q-tip. - 5.
-Seal the coverslip to the slide so that the medium does not evaporate.
-To do this, use VALAP, which is liquid at ~37 C, but hardens at room temperature, making a seal. - 6.
-When the VALAP hardens, carefully rinse the top surface of the coverslip with a little distilled water on a Q-tip.
+Place a SMALL ($\sim 100 \mu$ L) drop of warm, non-CO2 medium in between the two strips.

+Based on your observations, identify the cellular structure that contains the GFP-tagged protein and if possible the identity of the protein.